 Daisy wants to lose George, gain a modest fortune, and move to Florida.
 She exerts her influence on the Bradshaws’ live-in handyman, Oland Coleman.
-Oland’s grip on reality is a little weak…but his view perhaps not so far from the iron-clad expectations of his small-town milieu.
+Oland’s grip on reality is a little weak…but perhaps not so far from the iron-clad expectations of his small-town milieu.

 “Clear out.
 We don’t allow no one loitering in the lobby.
-And I ain’t got room for any a-one of you.
-So clear out.”
+And I ain’t got room for any a one of you.
+So clear out!”

 One flight of stairs led to the first story, a second to the remaining.
-Mulhall suspected the Bay Tree of being in its day a gin mill, or discreet bawdy-house (or, of course, both—the Mickey Finns of the lower chambers a source of rifleable pocketbooks to the upper).
+Mulhall could suspect the Bay Tree of being in its day a gin mill, or discreet bawdy house (or both of course—the Mickey Finns of the lower chambers a source of rifleable pocketbooks to the upper).

 “I said, clear out,” the hotelier repeated.

-“You aren’t speaking to me,” Mulhall said.
+“You aren’t speaking to me.”

-“No, sir, I’m singin a church hymn,” the man answered.
-“Hoom am I speaking to?”
+“No sir, I’m singing a church hymn.
+Hoom am I speaking to?”